lensesio/lenses-docker/README.md

 ## How to run

 In the current iteration `landoop/lenses` uses environment variables for configuration.
 For any lenses configuration option, set an environment variable by converting the option name to uppercase and with dots replaced by underscores.
 As an example `lenses.port` should be converted to `LENSES_PORT`.
+Optionally settings may be mount as volumes under `/mnt/settings` or `/mnt/secrets`.
+As an example you could set —file— volume `/mnt/settings/LENSES_PORT` with the port number as the content of the file.

 A brief example of a docker-compose file to setup Lenses, would be: